yacn/yacn.github.io/resources/posts/2014-01-16-assignment1-question6.md

 template: default.clj
 ---

+# Assignment 1 Question 6

-# Implementation Strategies for Shopping Assistant
+## Implementation Strategies for Shopping Assistant

 I propose for the Shopping Assistant an iterative implementation style as it would be extremely helpful to have a short feedback